Abba chairs the Innovation Committee of UM School of Medicine Board of Visitors

-Abba is currently a member of the Maryland State Bar Association's Business Law Section and former Chair of its Committee on Securities.
+Abba is currently a member of the Maryland State Bar Association's (MSBA) Business Law Section and former Chair of its Committee on Securities.
 In addition, he is a member of the ABA's Business Law Committee.
 Formerly, he was a member of the Business Regulations Article Review Committee of the Committee to Revise the Maryland Annotated Code.
 He has been listed in Chambers USA: America's Leading Lawyers for Business since 2004 and was named in the Best Lawyers In America for his work in Corporate and Securities Law since 2007 and for Commercial Litigation since 2014.
 Abba was named by Best Lawyers in America as the 2013 Baltimore "Lawyer of the Year" in Securities/Capital Markets Law.
 He was named by Maryland's Daily Record as an "Influential Marylander" for 2013.

-Abba currently serves on a number of Boards, including the Board of Visitors of the University of Maryland School of Medicine, the Board of Directors of the BioTechnical Institute of Maryland, the Board of Directors of Champions Oncology, Inc., the Board of the JET Incubator of Baltimore, the Board of Directors of the Simon E. Sobeloff Jewish Law Society and on several advisory boards.
+Abba currently serves on a number of boards, including the Board of Visitors of the University of Maryland School of Medicine, the Board of Directors of the BioTechnical Institute of Maryland, the Board of the JET Incubator of Baltimore, the Board of Directors of the Simon E. Sobeloff Jewish Law Society and on several advisory boards.
 Abba chairs the Innovation Committee of the University School of Medicine's Board of Visitors.
 In his community work, Abba is on the Board of, and was formerly President of, the Baltimore Jewish Council; is on the Board and formerly Chairman of the Board of Levindale Hebrew Geriatric Center and Hospital; and is a member of the Government Relations Committee of LifeBridge Health.
 Abba is a past president of the National Jewish Commission on Law and Public Affairs (COLPA) – Maryland Region, a past president of the Jewish Arbitration and Mediation Board of Baltimore, and formerly on the Board of Directors and Chairman of the Legislative Committee for the Greater Baltimore Technology Council.

 AV Preeminent™ rating in Martindale-Hubbell®

 Named to Chambers USA© 2004-2006, 2010-2015, 2018, 2021, 2022

 Selected to Maryland Super Lawyers® list for Business/Corporate, Securities & Corporate Finance, and Mergers & Acquisitions since 2007 and Intellectual Property and Technology Transactions, 2021